onesoft-sudo/sudobot/docs/index.md

     This documentation is not complete yet.
 We're trying to finish writing the docs as soon as possible.
     If you find something wrong, feel free create an issue on GitHub.

-The ultimate solution for discord server moderation.
+The ultimate solution for Discord Server Moderation.

 ## Invite SudoBot